 3: I am not sure whether I agree or disagree,

 2: I disagree moderately, 1: I disagree strongly

 For each outcome, a weighted mean of the responses to each question is calculated.
-The results are provided for each course, cumulatively over all semesters of the calendar year
+The means are provided for each course, cumulatively over all semesters of the calendar year.